- Objective: Students and teachers will create a math screencast explaining how to solve a problem or explain a concept

 This year, I have been helping many students and educators learn how to integrate math screencasts, or “mathcasts” into their lesson plans.
 I find that screencasting really empowers students to take charge of their learning while also creating a valuable digital artifact that may be shared with classmates and parents.

-Create a presentation using Google Draw.
+Create an activity using Google Draw or Slides.
 Be sure to include the following:

 - The title of the screencast